Dionne Warwick: My Favorite Time of the Year and move to Concord Records (2000–2010)

 Warwick's second gospel album, Why We Sing, was released on February 26, 2008, in the United Kingdom and on April 1, 2008, in the United States.
 The album features guest spots by her sister Dee Dee Warwick and BeBe Winans.

-On October 18, 2008, Warwick's sister Dee Dee died in a nursing home in Essex County, New Jersey.
+It would be Warwick's last collaboration with her sister Dee Dee, who died later on October 18 of that year at a nursing home in Essex County, New Jersey.
 She had been in failing health for several months.

 On November 24, 2008, Warwick was the star performer on Divas II, a UK ITV1 special show that also featured Rihanna, Leona Lewis, the Sugababes, Pink, Gabriella Climi and Anastacia.

-In 2008, Warwick began recording an album of songs from the Sammy Cahn and Jack Wolf songbooks.
+Around this period, Warwick began recording an album of songs from the Sammy Cahn and Jack Wolf songbooks.
 The finished recording, entitled Only Trust Your Heart, was released in 2011.

 On October 20, 2009, Starlight Children's Foundation and New Gold Music Ltd. released a song that Warwick had recorded about ten years prior called "Starlight".
-The lyrics were written by Dean Pitchford, prolific writer of Fame, screenwriter of – and sole or joint lyricist of every song in the soundtrack of – the original 1984 film Footloose, and lyricist of the Solid Gold theme.
+The lyrics were written by Dean Pitchford, prolific writer of Fame, screenwriter of – and sole or joint lyricist of every song in the soundtrack of – the original movie Footloose (1984), and lyricist of the Solid Gold theme.
 The music had been composed by Bill Goldstein, whose versatile career included the original music for NBC's Fame TV series.
 Warwick, Pitchford and Goldstein announced that they would be donating 100% of their royalties to Starlight Children's Foundation, to support Starlight's mission to help seriously ill children and their families cope with pain, fear and isolation through entertainment, education and family activities.